Say you’re an author and you want to engage readers via your books. So you decide on adding images to make your text more captivating.

 Once done, click on Continue.

 4. Next, you will see the option to name your QR Code.
-Specify the name, and the category of Dynamic QR Code will be selected by default.
-Dynamic QR Codes are advanced.
-You can edit the QR Code anytime and also track scanning activity.
+Also, note that it will be a dynamic QR Code.
+Dynamic QR Codes allow you to edit the content anytime.

 Static QR Codes are basic and cannot be edited once created.